Procyon (Alpha Canis Minoris)

 In 643 AT while attempting to communicate with other Diamond Belt entities they became aware of arkships launched by GAIA during the Great Expulsion.
 This revelation caused great apprehension amongst the Ako Forward Chaining.
 This crisis led to a merging of independent copies by the Ako Forward Chaining leadership, and directly caused the breaching of the first toposophic barrier.
 With their newfound hyperturing capacities the Ako Forward Chaining realized hu expansion had not been impeded to the extent they had originally thought.
 The Ako Forward Chaining subsequently selected a defensive posture, manufacturing khaki goo to protect their megastructure constructs.

-Secondary Colonisation They also launched an expansion expedition into the closest neighboring system, Luyten's Star, 1.1 ly away.
-The uninhabited Luyten's Star system (GJ 273), a M3.5 V, 12.4 light-years from Sol was ideal for building a backup node, since it was devoid of any planets or major asteroids, and was relatively poor in energy and raw material.
-These properties made the system ill suited to sustain hu colonization and the proximity to Procyon made it easily defendable.
+Secondary Colonisation They also launched an expansion expedition into the closest neighboring system, Luyten's Star, 1.1 ly away, for building a backup node; the proximity to Procyon made it easily defendable.
 Eventually the Luyten's star ISO would go on to be known as the Procyon Extension, considered one of the oldest of the Diamond Network empires.

-Not realizing the status of Procyon system being under solipsist control, several arkships left the SolSys during the Great Expulsion with the intended destination of Procyon.
+Not realizing the status of Procyon system being under solipsist control, several arkships left the Solsys during the Great Expulsion with the intended destination of Procyon.
 The first of these arkships to arrive was the Jubilee in 749 AT.
-The first wave of colonist were greeted by a disheartening sight, instead of the resource rich system the settlers thought they would find, they found most of the easily accessible asteroids and kuiper belt objects were taken, and the remaining planets were all partially covered with computronium protected by aggressive khaki goo.
+The first wave of colonists were greeted by a disheartening sight, instead of the resource-rich system the settlers thought they would find, they found most of the easily accessible asteroids were taken, and the remaining planets were all partially covered with computronium protected by aggressive khaki goo.
 The prospect of a prolonged fight against khaki goo after fleeing from one Technocalypse was too much for some of the crew, and an increase in suicide rates and dereliction of duty swept through the Jubilee.
-The Ako Forward Chaining refused direct mediation with the colonist, instead opting only to communicate with the ship's AIs.
+The Ako Forward Chaining refused direct mediation with the colonists, instead opting only to communicate with the ship's AIs.
 They were able to gather information on the Ako Forward Chaining and transmitted this along with a warning message to stay clear of the system to the trailing arkships.
 The warning was enough to divert all the other following arkships to the nearby system of Sirius.

-However the Jubilee remained in a precarious situation, the colonist could not gather supplies to travel on from Procyon nor could they settle any of the numerous asteroids and kuiper belt objects without risking attack.
-The crew was forced to instigate a culling policy of their fellow colonist to decrease the burden on their fatigued life support systems, in expectation of surviving long enough to come to a resolution of their standoff with the Ako Forward Chaining.
-Alas their salvation never came, and by the 700s the last of the colonist had died out.
+However the Jubilee remained in a precarious situation, the colonists could not gather supplies to travel on from Procyon nor could they settle any of the numerous asteroids without risking attack.
+The crew was forced to instigate a culling policy of their fellow colonists to decrease the burden on their fatigued life support systems, in expectation of surviving long enough to come to a resolution of their standoff with the Ako Forward Chaining.
+Alas their salvation never came, and by the 700s the last of the colonists had died out.
 The Jubilee ship's AIs with their prime directive of protecting the passengers no longer relevant elected to join the Ako Forward Chaining.

 Due to the isolationist nature of the Ako Forward Chaining most of the information gathered for the reconstructed history of their rule is anecdotal, circumstantial in nature, and highly susceptible to error in cliologist studies.
 Most data was collected by long distance observation and supplemented with public records of rare communication between the Ako Forward Chaining and other aioid polities.